 This is how Uber Quest works:

-Quest promotions offer you the opportunity to earn extra money for reaching certain trip goals in a set amount of time.
+Quest promotions offer you the opportunity to earn extra money for reaching certain earning amounts.

 If available, you can view details about your Quests in the Driver app by following the steps below: